Privacy Notice for Tutors

 What rights do you have over your data?

-Under the UK GDPR, individuals have the following rights in relation to the processing of their personal data:
+Under the UK GDPR, individuals have the following rights concerning the processing of their personal data:

-• to request that your personal data is amended if inaccurate or incomplete.
+to request that your personal data be amended if inaccurate or incomplete.

-• to request that your personal data is erased where there is no compelling reason for its continued processing.
+to request that your personal data be erased where there is no compelling reason for its continued processing.

-• to request that the processing of your personal data is restricted.
+to request that the processing of your personal data be restricted.

-If you have any concerns about the way we have handled your personal data or would like any further information, then please contact our DPO using the details provided above.
+If you have any concerns about how we have handled your personal data or would like any further information, please get in touch with our DPO using the details provided above.

-If we cannot resolve your concerns then you may also complain to the Information Commissioner’s Office, which is the UK’s data protection regulator.
-Their contact details are below:
+If we cannot resolve your concerns, then you may also complain to the Information Commissioner’s Office, which is the UK’s data protection regulator.
+Its contact details are below:

 Phone: 0303 123 1113 or via their live chat.
 Opening hours are Monday to Friday between 9am and 5pm (excluding bank holidays).
 You can also report, enquire, register and raise complaints with the ICO using their web form on Make a Complaint | ICO.